- Historical overview

 The Survey contains details about the sewerage and water reticulation systems, such as the location of pipes, pipe diameter, type of material used, depth from surface, and date the pipes were laid or connected to existing systems.
 The Survey also uses symbols to show the location of fireplugs, fountains, and locks connected to the water reticulation system.

 The Trig Survey is now available to view on the City Of Sydney website.

 A joint initiative

-The project to create a digital copy of the Trig Survey was an initiative of State Records and the Council of the City of Sydney Archives.
+The project to create a digital copy of the Trig Survey was an initiative of NSW State Archives and the Council of the City of Sydney Archives.
 Financial support for the project was provided by the Department of Information Technology and Management, Sydney Water, the Historic Houses Trust of NSW, Godden Mackay Logan (heritage consultants) and Tropmans Architects.

 Details of the project